 Up-to-date Information on the Coronavirus Situation

-The government are closely monitoring the Coronavirus situation in Austria and (re-)introducing measures where needed.
+The government are closely monitoring the Coronavirus situation in Austria and introducing measures where needed.
 Please always check both Austrian and your home country's regulations before travelling.

 - Events such as concerts, plays, exhibitions etc. are cancelled.

-- Museums, theatres, cinemas, gyms, pools, zoos, amusement parks, and other culture and leisure facilities must close.
+- Theatres, cinemas, gyms, pools, zoos, amusement parks, and most other culture and leisure facilities are closed.

 Please note: The following information has been researched with the utmost care.
 However, we can provide no guarantee of accuracy.